 “These packages ensure that the important details are covered as you have a professional wedding planner putting it together for you,” Noh shares.
 “They’re mindful of the times we’re in and that large investments and long timelines may not be best for everyone, but that doesn’t mean you can’t have an amazing wedding to celebrate your marriage.”

-The day allows couples who wish to get married this summer share the costs and have details they may not have otherwise been able to afford.
+The day allows couples who wish to get married in coming months share the costs and have details they may not have otherwise been able to afford.
 And it also gives couples the opportunity to have some very special details they may not have access to otherwise.
 “With my petite weddings packages, each couple will have their portrait session in the Shangri-La Hotel, Toronto’s Presidential Suite, which is not open to the public or offered to couples outside of these times.”

 Even though couples will be getting married on the same day, there will be many personalized details they’ll need to choose.
 For Noh’s package, the couple will have a customized bridal bouquet and boutonniere designed to fit their attire, floor plans to decide on depending on guests and their households, music for their ceremony and first dance, signature cocktails and any additional services such as hair and makeup.